 Non-Resident Juridical Persons | Permanent Establishment (PE) created AFTER March 1, 2024 | Within six months from the date the PE was created. |

-Non-Resident Juridical Persons | Nexus in the UAE established in 2025 (due to income from immovable property) | Within three months from the date the nexus was established. |
+Non-Resident Juridical Persons | Nexus in the UAE was established in 2025 (due to income from immovable property) | Within three months from the date the nexus was established. |

 Non-Resident Juridical Persons | Foreign company with Place of Effective Management (POEM) in the UAE | Within three months from the end of their financial year. |

-Resident Juridical Persons (Companies) | Incorporated/Established BEFORE March 1, 2024 | Already past in 2024.
-Registration should have been completed based on the month of commercial license issuance in 2024.
-Immediate registration is required if the deadline was missed. |
+Resident Juridical Persons (Companies) | Incorporated/Established BEFORE March 1, 2024 | Registration was due in 2024 based on the license month.
+Immediate registration is required if missed. |

-Non-Resident Juridical Persons | Permanent Establishment (PE) in the UAE (existing before March 1, 2024) | Already past in 2024.
-Registration should have been completed within nine months from the date the PE was established.
-Immediate registration is required if the deadline was missed. |
+Non-Resident Juridical Persons | Permanent Establishment (PE) in the UAE (existing before March 1, 2024) | Registration was due within nine months of PE establishment in 2024.
+Immediate registration is required if missed. |

-Non-Resident Juridical Persons | Nexus in the UAE (existing before March 1, 2024) | Already past in 2024.
-The general deadline was by May 31, 2024, or within three months of establishing the nexus.
-Immediate registration is required if the deadline was missed. |
+Non-Resident Juridical Persons | Nexus in the UAE (existing before March 1, 2024) | The deadline was May 31, 2024, or within three months of nexus establishment.
+Immediate registration is required if missed. |

 Corporate tax registration is a fundamental obligation.
 The process necessitates the submission of accurate financial information, serving as the foundation for determining tax liabilities.
 The government's goal is to cultivate a business environment characterized by transparency and accountability, with companies contributing equitably to the nation's socio-economic development.
-Businesses must diligently gather their financial documents, ensuring the accuracy and completeness of the information.
-The Federal Tax Authority (FTA) serves as the conduit for this process, offering a user-friendly online portal that guides companies through the registration network.
-Timely and precise submissions are imperative which avoids potential penalties and reinforce a positive rapport with tax authorities.

 Businesses must register based on their license issuance month (e.g., licenses issued in January–February 2025 must register by 31 May 2025).